Grouseland: Preservation

 In 1909 the Vincennes Water Company acquired the property and planned to demolish the historic home and use the site for other purposes.
 However, the Francis Vigo Chapter of the Daughters of the American Revolution raised funds to purchase the home and save it from demolition.
 By 1916 the local DAR chapter had raised US$2,000 from the community and were given a limited deed to property.
 The DAR restored the home to the period when William Henry Harrison lived there, including furnishing it with a few Harrison family possessions.
 It opened as a historical museum in 1911.
 The City of Vincennes acquired the water company in 1935 and gave the local DAR chapter a quitclaim deed to Grouseland.

 House museum

 Grouseland was designated a National Historic Landmark in 1960 and listed on the National Register of Historical Places in 1966.
 Situated at the northwest corner of Park and Scott streets, within the present-day Vincennes Historic District, it is owned by the local chapter of the Daughters of the American Revolution, the organization that saved the building from destruction.
 The property is maintained by the Grouseland Foundation, a volunteer board of directors composed of DAR and non-DAR members that manages the structure and programs.
-The Grousland Rife is owned by the Foundation and exhibited at Grouseland; dating from the early 19th century, it has been designated the state firearm of Indiana.
+The Grouseland Rifle is owned by the Foundation and exhibited at Grouseland; dating from the early 19th century, it has been designated the state firearm of Indiana.
 The main campus of Vincennes University is adjacent to the property.
 Other state historic sites in Vincennes include the Territorial Capitol building.